pramontal247/MAT502/README.md

 # Future Work

-Focus on United States Verses the World.
+Focus analysis on low income communities in the United States.
+Determine what can be done to improve literacy rate in those areas of the country